-The GAA has the largest membership of any sports organisation in Ireland.
-When one becomes a member of a GAA club, they become part of the GAA family and part of a great community based organisation that continues to enhance the lives of so many people.
+The GAA has the largest membership of any sports organization in Ireland.
+When one becomes a member of a GAA club, they become part of the GAA family and part of a great community based organization that continues to enhance the lives of so many people.

 In order for one to become a member of the GAA (Association), one must first become a member of a GAA club.
 A person can apply for membership of Killavullen club by approaching the membership officer or any committee member or completing the attached membership form.